Everything (and only) what you need to know about cryptocurrency wallets

 Zashi has some special features that make it especially attractive for sex workers:

 I think Zashi is fast becoming the killer app for anyone who’s at risk of being de-banked from the traditional financial system.
-As a self-custodial, auto-shielding, address-rotating, Torified, Zcash wallet with a fully private decentralized off-ramp to literally dozens upon dozens of supported cryptocurrencies, including Bitcoin, it’s the one wallet we as sex workers should be using today if we can only use one wallet app.
+As a self-custodial, auto-shielding, address-rotating, optionally Torified, Zcash wallet with a fully private decentralized on- and off-ramp to literally dozens upon dozens of supported cryptocurrencies, including Bitcoin, it’s the one wallet we as sex workers should be using today if we can only use one wallet app.

 Cake Wallet: Privacy-focused Monero wallet app